Hop on Pop: Reception

 A popular choice of elementary school teachers and children's librarians, Hop on Pop ranked sixteenth on Publishers Weekly's 2001 list of the all-time best-selling hardcover books for children.
 Based on a 2007 online poll, the National Education Association reported the book as being No. 67 on their list of "Teachers' Top 100 Books for Children".

-One of Hop on Pop’s most notable advocates is former United States First Lady Laura Bush, who listed the book as her favourite in a 2006 interview with The Wall Street Journal.
+One of Hop on Pop’s most notable advocates is former United States First Lady Laura Bush, who listed the book as her favorite in a 2006 interview with The Wall Street Journal.
 Bush said this book with its illustrations and rhymes delighted her and her husband George and their daughters Barbara and Jenna after reading it.

 In 2013, an official complaint was made to the Toronto Public Library, which claimed that the book "encouraged children to use violence against their fathers".
 The library decided against removing the book, finding it a humorous and well-loved children's book designed to engage children while teaching them reading skills.